Nokia E6: Audio and output

 The E6-00 has a microphone and a loudspeaker located on the back of the device.
 There is a 3.5 mm four-contact audio jack which simultaneously provides stereo audio output and either microphone input or video output.
 PAL and NTSC TV out is possible using a Nokia Video Connectivity Cable (not included upon purchase) or a standard 3.5 mm audio jack to RCA cable.

 There is a High-Speed USB 2.0 USB Micro-B connector provided for data synchronization, mass storage mode (client) and battery charging.
 The Nokia E6-00 supports for USB On-The-Go 1.3 (the ability to act as a USB host) using a Nokia Adapter Cable for USB OTG CA-157 (not included upon purchase).

 The built-in Bluetooth v3 supports wireless earpieces and headphones through the HSP profile.
 The Nokia E6-00 is also capable of stereo audio output with the A2DP profile.
 Built-in car hands-free kits are also supported with the HFP profile.
 File transfer is supported (FTP) along with the OPP profile for sending/receiving objects.
 It is possible to remote control the device with the AVRCP profile.
 The DUN profile which permits access to the Internet from a laptop by dialing up on a mobile phone wirelessly (tethering).
 Other profiles are also supported (BIP, GAP, GAVDP, GOEP, HSP, PBAP, SAP, SDP and SPP).
 The device has an 87.5-108 MHz (76-90 MHz in Japan) FM receiver with RDS support.
 It has Wi-Fi b/g/n connectivity (single band) with support for WEP, WPA and WPA2 (AES/TKIP) security protocols.

 Battery and SIM

-The BP-4L 1500 mAh Li-Ion battery performance, as provided by Nokia, are up to 14.8h of talk time, 681h standby, 9h of video playback, 4.7h of video recording and up to 75h of music play back.
+The BP-4L 1500 mAh Li-ion battery performance, as provided by Nokia, are up to 14.8 hours of talk time, 681 h standby, 9 h of video playback, 4.7 h of video recording and up to 75 h of music playback.